 Duration of shower: July 18 to August 21.

-Expected meteors at peak, under ideal conditions: The Delta Aquariids’ maximum hourly rate can reach 20 meteors in dark skies with no moon, when the radiant is high in the sky.
-If you’re watching in early August, you’ll be adding that number to however many Perseids you see.
+Expected meteors at peak, under ideal conditions: The Delta Aquariids’ maximum hourly rate can reach 15 to 20 meteors in a dark sky with no moon.
+You’ll typically see plenty of Delta Aquariids mixed in with the Perseids, if you’re watching in early August.

 Note: Like May’s Eta Aquariids, July’s Delta Aquariids favors the Southern Hemisphere.
 Skywatchers at high northern latitudes tend to discount it.
 But the shower can be excellent from latitudes like those in the southern U.S. Delta Aquariid meteors tend to be fainter than Perseid meteors.
 So a moon-free dark sky is essential.
 About 5% to 10% of the Delta Aquariid meteors leave persistent trains, glowing ionized gas trails that last a second or two after the meteor has passed.